 Cleaning & repairs

 If you’re selling your house or leaving an apartment, you’ll need to clean the place up before you leave.
-In some cases this means more than a mop and bucket.
+In some cases, this means more than a mop and bucket.
 Consider the cost of renting a professional carpet cleaner and perhaps even a few buckets of paint.

 Registrations & licenses

-The cheapest way to move out of state is to move your belongings yourself.
+The least expensive way to move out of state is to move your belongings yourself.
 Instead of hiring professional movers, you can do the work yourself to save on costs.

 1. Rent a moving truck

-This is a good option if you have a lot of furniture and other items to move.
+A moving truck is a good option if you have a lot of furniture and other items to move.
 It also makes sense if you have the manpower (hello friends and family!) to move all of your belongings into and off the truck.

 2. Rent a cargo trailer

 For smaller moves, you can always rent a cargo trailer that can be hitched to the back of your vehicle.
-This, of course, means that you will need a vehicle that can hitch a trailer.
+Of course, this means that you will need a vehicle that can hitch a trailer.

 3. “Hire” friends and family

 Having your friends and family help could also mean that you have enough vehicles to not have to rent a moving truck.
 Perhaps someone you know owns a pickup truck with a bed to put your belongings in.

 4. Get your packing supplies for free

 Did you know that you can get boxes to help you move for free?
-Retail stores constantly go through boxes that they may be willing to take for free.
+Retail stores constantly go through boxes that they may be willing to let you have for free.
 For instance, when I moved I was able to get boxes from a local wine store.

 5. Ship your items in a moving container

+When wondering, "how do I move my stuff to another state", you may not have thought of this option.
 If you don’t need your items right away, you can always leverage shipping containers to store and move your stuff.
 In this case, you’ll have a container delivered to your home for you to pack up.

 When you’re done, the container will be shipped to your new location for you to unload.
 The cost for this option will vary depending on the size of the container you need to rent and the distance that you’re moving.
 However, it can be cheaper than hiring professionals and way less of a hassle for you.

 6. Sell your stuff

-If moving your stuff seems like it’ll be too expensive, consider selling your stuff.
-Even if you don’t sell all of it, reducing what you have to pack or ship can help you save space and cost.
+Especially if you have any large items like a piano that you'd rather not move, this could be the solution.
 The money that you make from selling your items can be put toward renting a moving truck or to fund those deposits and other moving-related expenses.

 Coordinating an out of state move can become overwhelming.
 Here are some tips to help make the transition easier.